rcwoshimao/cse15l-lab-reports/cse15l-lab1-report.md

-<li> In ordeer to remotely access your account, you need to use terminal in VS Code.
+<li> In order to remotely access your account, you need to use terminal in VS Code.
 On VS code's navigation bar, Go to terminal > new terminal.
 A new terminal should be opened below.
 </li>
 <img src = "https://github.com/rcwoshimao/cse15l-lab-reports/blob/main/Nav%20bar.png" alt = "Nav bar">
 <img src = "https://github.com/rcwoshimao/cse15l-lab-reports/blob/main/New%20terminal%20opened.png" alt = "New terminal opened">